KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

 It is possible for kOS to allow a trigger that takes longer than one *physics tick* to execute.
 It just means the rest of the program is stuck until the trigger is done.
 Triggers can interrupt mainline code, but mainline code can't interrupt triggers.
-Thus using a ``wait`` in a trigger, while possible, may be a bad idea because it stops the entire rest of the program, including all its triggers, from happening, unlike how waits in mainline code work.
+Thus using a ``WAIT`` in a trigger, while possible, may be a bad idea because it stops the entire rest of the program, including all its triggers, from happening, unlike how waits in mainline code work.
 Before considering doing this, remember that a